-The Office of Distance Education and eLearning (ODEE) is committed to offering diverse, quality programs and services that create a desire for lifelong learning.
+The Office of Technology and Digital Innovation (OTDI) at The Ohio State University is committed to offering diverse, quality programs and services that create a desire for lifelong learning.
 One of those programs is Program 60.

 Ohio residents age 60 or older are invited to enrich their lives by experiencing the academic excellence and world-renowned research available at The Ohio State University.
 Each year, thousands of Ohioans take advantage of this tuition-free, noncredit/non-degree program to connect to the university community.
 Program 60 participants attend courses on an instructor permission, space-available, audit basis at the undergraduate and/or graduate level.